cavarres/physical-computing-midterm/README.md

         tone(ALARM_PIN, 523, 2000);}
 }
 ```
-On the other hand, if the person has spent a long time (proxy is 20s in this prototype) looking at the clock, this triggers a "Great Day!" message.
+On the other hand, if a person has spent a long time looking at my "Watch-ing" clock  (proxy is pressing the button for 20s in this prototype), it will trigger a "Great Day!" message.
 This is then displayed in Rob's device.

 ```
 if (countsec == 20){ // if button has been pressed for 20 seconds, publish that it's been a great day.